Ridhwana/rails/guides/source/active_support_instrumentation.md

 end
 ```

-NOTE: `event.payload` is a hash with the payload of the event.
-Below we describe
+NOTE: `event.payload` is a hash with the payload of the instrumentation event.
-the keys, and examples values that you can expect to see in the payload.
+Below we describe the keys, and example values that you can expect to see in
+the payload.

 Read more about subscribing to the event in [Subscribing to an
 Event](#subscribing-to-an-event).